Tannenbaum's gain-margin optimization meets Polyak's heavy-ball algorithm: First-order optimization: implicit algorithms

 \subsection{Implicit algorithms for quadratic functions}

-As stated in Section~\ref{sec:quadratic}, the design of an optimization algorithm that guarantees $\rho$-convergence for all quadratic functions $f$ in the form of \eqref{eq:quadratic_cost} with $\spec(Q)\subseteq[\mu,\ell]$ amounts to synthesizing a controller $C_\gamma$ that achieves gain margin $\kappa=\ell/\mu$ for the nominal plant $P_\gamma(z)$ defined in~\eqref{eq:Pgamma}.
-Similarly, the design of an implicit algorithm amounts to synthesizing a controller $C_\gamma$ that achieves gain margin $\kappa$ for the nominal plant $z P_\gamma(z)$, which is proper but not strictly proper.
-As noted at the end of Section~\ref{sec:interpolation}, if the nominal plant has no non-minimum phase zeros, like the plant $z P_\gamma(z)$, the achievable gain margin can be made arbitrarily large.
-This suggests that implicit algorithms can achieve arbitrarily fast convergence rates for quadratic functions.
-Below, we quantify the relationship between the fastest convergence rate and the direct feedthrough gain $\delta=G(\infty)$.
+As in Section~\ref{sec:quadratic}, the design of an implicit algorithm requires synthesizing controller $C_\gamma$ to achieve gain margin $\kappa=\ell/\mu$ for the nominal plant $z P_\gamma(z)$ which is proper, but no longer strictly proper.
+Since $z P_\gamma(z)$ is minimum phase, the achievable gain margin can now be made arbitrarily large.
+Thereby, for quadratic functions, implicit algorithms can achieve convergence rates that depend on the direct feedthrough gain $\delta=G(\infty)$, and can in principle be made arbitrarily fast.

 \begin{theorem} Consider the optimization algorithm characterized by the transfer function $G(z)$ with the direct feedthrough gain $\delta=G(\infty)$.
 The algorithm achieves $\rho$-convergence for all quadratic functions $f\in\mathcal{Q}_{\mu,\ell}$ if and only if